 You’ll know whether or not the Icon is for you simply by looking at it.
 Does it delight you?
 Are you smiling?
 There you go.

 The Icon has one zippered main compartment and two zippered pockets (smaller one on the front and larger one on the back).
 Inside the main compartment, there’s a couple of pen slots on the side edge, two open-top pouch-pockets against the front panel for phone or wallet or passport, and two O-ring tether points for key straps (speaking of: one 8" Black Key Strap is included with the Icon) or accessory pouches.
-There’s one O-ring tether point in each of the two zippered pockets as well.
+There’s two O-ring tether points in each of the two zippered pockets as well.
 That’s about it.